 As the demand for healthcare services continues to rise, gastroenterology is set to face some of the highest physician deficits.
 According to projections from the U.S. Health Resources and Services Administration (HRSA) by 2025, seven out of the eleven subspecialties within Internal Medicine are expected to face physician shortages.
 Among these projections, gastroenterology is forecasted to have the second-largest deficit of physicians, with a shortage of 1,630 FTEs.

-Download The Complete Gastroenterology White Paper Here
+Download The Complete Gastroenterology Shortage Report Here

 Shifting Gastroenterology Workforce